mesutdurukal/Global-Testing-Practices/submissions/Germany/anupam.krishnamurthy.md

 - There is an over-reliance on certifications like the ISTQB as opposed to practical, real-life experience.
 - There is a massive emphasis on 'clear division of labour and responsibilities', which often hinder whole-team ownership of quality.

+What is the main factor that will ease your integration into German work culture?
+- I have a clear answer to this question - learning the language.
+While most Germans in the work environment are fluent in English, they are far more comfortable in German since they can express themselves more precisely.
+Therefore, anybody who doesn't speak German is automatically at a disadvantage in a German work environment.
+On the flipside, if you are making an attempt to learn and speak their language, Germans will be supportive and meet you halfway.
+I noticed my own experience in the professional context change as my German got better, and by speaking to non German speaking expats here, I can contrast how their experience in the workplace is very different.

 Is there anything you were surprised to see anywhere in term of testing?:
 - I am surprised that in several small and medium sized IT teams, most testing is still done manually in a sub-optimal manner.
 - I am surprised by the contrast between quality standards in manufacturing and IT.
 While Germans will insist on the highest quality standards with manufactured products, they are surprisingly tolerant of sub-standard software products.

 What are the biggest strengths and weaknesses of your country?:
 - Strength:
+    - Germans like to be precise and explicit.
+They like to consider all details and exceptions thoroughly, and address these explicitly in their communication and processes.
     - Germans are conscientious.
 They are sincere people, who want do deliver quality work.
 This intention is strongly felt.
     - Germans are open-minded.
 If your colleagues buy into your mission, they can turn from opponents to your strongest allies overnight.
     - Germans are direct and are open with criticism.
 They speak their minds.
     - Germans lay a strong emphasis on work-life balance.
 Overtime work being the exception, rather than the rule.
 - Weakness:
     - Change resistance: It takes time and persistent effort to translate intention to action.
-    - Perfectionism: There is a resistance to wait for the perfect alternative, rather than starting with a good-enough alternative and adapting as necessary.
+    - Perfectionism: The strength of precision casts the shadow of perfectionism.
+There is a resistance to wait for the perfect alternative, rather than starting with a good-enough alternative and adapting as necessary.
 ```